What is Rectiv?

 Rectiv side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Rectiv: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Rectiv: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common Rectiv side effects may include: